resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 The cloud environment is a not quite the same as dedicated computer on your desktop!

-What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s around this small area.
+What I hope to do is to give you enough information to get your own machines up and running on the Research Cloud, and to explain the gotcha’s.

 How I’m going to do this is, is to start with an overview the Research Cloud parts through a very high level drive through of the Research Cloud dashboard.
 Hence the Research Cloud mystery tour title.